 10. Italy has the most Unesco Sites in the world

 From Mount Etna to the trulli of Alberobello, to Rome's Colosseum, Italy is packed with important sights.
 To see some of them yourself contact our Tailor-Made Trip service to plan and book a fully customised holiday in Italy.
+If you prefer to book and plan yourself, just make sure you book skip-the-line tickets ahead of time, to save you time and money.

 11. The national flower of Italy is the lily